tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/fileservices/Enabling-and-Configuring-Storage-Analytics.md

     Host: myaccount.table.core.windows.net
     ```

 2. Your request also needs a request body, consisting of XML that the storage service will process and use to configure Storage Analytics.
-The following example enables logging for delete and write requests and sets a retention policy of 7 days.
-It also enables metrics, excludes API-level summary statistics, and sets a retention policy of 7 days.
+The following example enables logging for delete and write requests and sets a log retention policy of 7 days.
+It also enables hourly and minute metrics, excludes API-level summary statistics, and sets a metrics data retention policy of 7 days.

     ```xml
     <?xml version="1.0" encoding="utf-8"?>